NIH-CIT-OIR-SPIS/VideoAPA_DVR_Synch/README.md

 				'''
 				And you should see "scripts" listed as one of the new folders in the pi directory -Remove your flash drive (Eject can be found by going to the new symbol that popped up on the top right panel and clicking it and then clicking on your drive)
-	b) File Tranfer Method (no flash drive needed)
+	b) File Transfer Method (no flash drive needed)
 		-Add the provided "scripts" folder to the "/home/pi" directory using a file transfer client such as WinSCP or FileZilla using an SFTP connection.
 		 More information on this can be read at: https://www.raspberrypi.org/documentation/remote-access/ssh/sftp.md
-36. Now turn off RPi take out the microSD.
+23. Now turn off RPi take out the microSD.
-37. You can make copies of the image you created (Assuming all microSD cards are the same size or greater) utilizing Win32 application (https://sourceforge.net/projects/win32diskimager/)
+24. You can make copies of the image you created (Assuming all microSD cards are the same size or greater) utilizing Win32 application (https://sourceforge.net/projects/win32diskimager/)
-38. More information about creating image copies can be found here (https://raspi.tv/2012/how-to-make-a-raspberry-pi-disk-image-to-sd-card-with-win32diskimager)
+25. More information about creating image copies can be found here (https://raspi.tv/2012/how-to-make-a-raspberry-pi-disk-image-to-sd-card-with-win32diskimager)
-39. Create copies of the current microSD and place them on the other 3 microSD cards
+26. Create copies of the current microSD and place them on the other 3 microSD cards

+**Further Instructions for Depth Camera

 # SETTING UP THE SYSTEM
 Now that you have all four RPi's setup with the software, as well as the PC set up we can hook up the ethernet cables.
-	40. Turn off wifi on the host PC
+	1. Turn off wifi on the host PC
-	41. The only ports that you should be using on the gigabit routers are ones that have numbers next to them and are not WAN or LINK ports
+	2. The only ports that you should be using on the gigabit routers are ones that have numbers next to them and are not WAN or LINK ports
-	42. Have the PC hook up to 1 on the Linksys 224 gigabit router.
+	3. Have the PC hook up to 1 on the gigabit router.
 Then hook up RPi's 1, 2, 3 and 4 repectively if you have enough ports on your gigabit router
-	43. If you only have 2 gigabit routers hook an ethernet cable as an intermediate between both routers and plug in the rest of the ethernet cables with the RPis
+	4. If you only have 2 gigabit routers hook an ethernet cable as an intermediate between both routers and plug in the rest of the ethernet cables with the RPis
-	44. Make sure you only have one ethernet connection connected directly to the computer (if you have multiple ethernet connections on the computer make sure they are clear)
-	45. Make sure the ethernet connection is 'Private' in order to change it go to Settings > Ethernet > [The connected network] > Network Profile and make sure 'Private' is selected.
-	46. If you still don't get a connection go to Settings > Ethernet > Network Profile and under Related Settings select 'Change Adapter Options'.
-Then select the ethernet connection port which you are connected to and left click to select 'Diagnose'.
-If it sees any errors apply fix and shutdown the computer then turn it back on.
-Then see if you can change it to Private.
-	47. If you still can't get set the ethernet to 'Private' you will need to search for 'Windows Powershell' and run as administrator.
-Then type into the command line
-		'''
-		Get-NetConnectionProfile
-		'''
-	    Then make note of the 'Interfaceindex' number then type in:
-	    	'''

-	   	Set-NetConnectionProfile -InterfaceIndex <REPLACE_WITH_INDEX_NUM> -NetworkCategory Private
-		'''

 *Note: The RPi 3B's need at least 2 Amps of current each to operate, however 3 Amps is preferred if possible.
-(The RPi 4B however require a minimum of 3.5 Amps)*
+(The RPi 4B however require a minimum of 3.5 Amps to operate normally)
-	48. Make sure the NoIR cameras are inserted properly.
+	5. Make sure the NoIR cameras are inserted properly.
 The blue tab should be facing towards the Ethernet port on the RPis

-	49. As of right now the PC must be connected to the Linksys 224 gigabit router, mainly for security reasons.
-Any other connections to a raspberry pi or another gigabit router are connected through this router.
-If you wish to add more raspberry pi's to connect you can add another gigabit router and connect it to the linksys router and plug in new raspberry pi's via the new gigabit router.
+***SETTING UP THE RPi4 with Ubuntu 18.04***
+	Please note that these instructions pertain to installing an Ubuntu 18.04 image on an RPi4.
+You must have access to an ethernet port for internet
+	1. Download the RPi imager from https://www.raspberrypi.org/downloads/
+	2. Go to https://ubuntu.com/download/raspberry-pi and download the 64bit version of Ubuntu 18.04 for the RPi4
+	3. When promtpted allow the program to automatically open in RPi imager and write to the specified microSD card
+	4. After done writing insert microSD into RPi4 and connect ethernet cable to RPi4
+	5. Turn on RPi4 and you will be greeted with a screen that will ask you for an ubuntu user name and password.
+Type in: "ubuntu" for both (without quotation marks).
+	6. Now you will be prompted to create a new username and password.
+Type in ubuntu for the username and a chosen password.
+	7. Then type:
+		> sudo apt-get update
+		> sudo apt-get upgrade
+	 (**If you run into trouble with either one of these processes (ie a lock error) try rebooting or powering off the RPi4.
+Do not power off the RPi4 if you are fetching reading or downloading something)
+	8. Once you have updated the software please type in:
+		> sudo apt install ubuntu-desktop
+	9. If prompted choose the default selection.
+	10. Then once you see the command terminal prompt "ubuntu@ubuntu: " you can reboot your pi using sudo reboot
+	11. Once you have connected and logined to the desktop please connect to wifi.
+	12. Then open the terminal with (Cntrl + Alt + T) and type:
+		> sudo nano /etc/netplan/50-cloud-init.yaml
+	13. Edit the text to include the following:

+		network:
+			renderer: NetworkManager
+			ethernets:
+				eth0:
+					dhcp4: true
+					optional: true
+		version: 2
+	14. Save the edits by pressing (Cntrl + X) and then typing: Y when prompted.
+	15. Now type into the terminal:
+		> sudo netplan apply
+	16. You should now see an ethernet connection, and at this point unless you don't have wifi you can unplug the ethernet cable from the RPi4

-# RUNNING THE SYSTEM on Windows
+# RUNNING THE SYSTEM on Linux
-	45. Assuming everything is correct you should be able to just go to /VideoAPA_For_Host_PC/acquisition/ and double click on runacqisition.bat (you could also make a shortcut of runacqisition.bat by left clicking and then creating a shortcut to drag to the desktop.
-	46. If you wish you can also run via the command line by typing 'cmd' into the Windows search bar and click on the Command Prompt application that shows up.
-	47. Type in:
-		'''
-		> cd [DIRECTORY HOLDING FILES]\VideoAPA_For_Host_PC\acquisition\
-		> runacquistion.bat
-		'''
-	48. Make sure to go to Control Panel -> Network and Internet -> View network status and tasks -> Change adapter settings and make sure that you see nothing that shows a virtual machine connection, mainly for security reasons.

-	If you do have one you will need to disable it
+		1. Open a terminal (Cntrl + Alt + T)
+		2. In the terminal type
+			"""
+			>cd Downloads/<INSERT the containing directory for VideoAPA_For_Host_PC>/VideoAPA_For_Host_PC/acquisition/
+			>chmod +x linux_vr_run.sh
+			>./linux_vr_run.sh
+			"""
+		3. Any Experiment Data and Settings data made in the SCORHE application will be found in the folder in Downloads labeled SCORHE
 #***************IMPORTANT NOTE: Operation Features with visuals can be found on the document attached "SCORHE Video Acquisition User Guide"*************

+## Authors

+- Joshua "Tabs not spaces" Lehman
+- Simeon "Thread everything" Anfinrud
+- Ryan "C is better" Rinker
+- Yoni "I angered IT again" Pedersen
+- Noah Cubert

 ### https://scorhe.nih.gov